Law Enforcement and Justice Administration

 HistoryOur History

-Western Illinois University has a history of fire service education spanning more than thirty years.
+Western Illinois University has a history of fire service education spanning more than forty years.

 Many leaders in the Fire Service are alumni of our program and are quick to attribute their career success to their degree at WIU.